MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

            >>None: This method does not return a value.
            >> Please proceed with caution, we assume that if you want to clear the model objects, then you don't need them, but by making copy compulsory, then, we are clearing the edited files

-.. function:: apsimNGpy.core.core.CoreModel.configs(self)

-   records activities or modifications to the model including changes to the file

 .. function:: apsimNGpy.core.core.CoreModel.create_experiment(self, permutation: bool = True, base_name: str = None, **kwargs)